Integrality Gaps for Random Integer Programs via Discrepancy: Discrepancy

-and \end{lemma} \paragraph*{\bf Step IV - exponential decay of the Fourier spectrum:} To show that the Fourier spectrum decays rapidly we employ an $\epsilon$-net argument over a very large box.
-As mentioned above, the main difficulty comes from the fact that, a-priori, $\langle \theta, D \rangle$ can be close to an integer, irregardless of of the value $\|\theta\|$.
+and \end{lemma} \paragraph*{\bf Step IV - exponential decay of the Fourier spectrum:} To show that the Fourier spectrum decays rapidly, we employ an $\epsilon$-net argument over a very large box.
+The main difficulty is that $\langle \theta, D \rangle$ can be close to an integer, irregardless of the value $\|\theta\|$.
 Our anti-concentration assumption allows us to avoid this.
-Specifically Item 3 in Lemma \ref{lem:subsample_props} implies that for any given $\theta$ in a dense enough net, we can expect many columns to satisfy that $\langle \theta, A_i\rangle$ is far from any integer point.
-Formally, we prove: \begin{lemma} Assume that $\sigma\sqrt{\frac{m}{\kappa}} + \|\mu\| \leq e^{\frac{\kappa n}{80}}.$ Then, with probability $1-e^{-\Omega(n)}$, as long as $n$ is large enough, we have for
+Specifically, Item 3 in Lemma \ref{lem:subsample_props} implies that for any given $\theta$ in a dense enough net, we can expect many columns to satisfy that $\langle \theta, A_i\rangle$ is far from any integer point.
+Formally, we prove: \begin{lemma} Assume that Assumption \ref{ass:technical} is satisfied.
+Then, with probability $1-e^{-\Omega(\kappa n)}$, we have for $\theta\in \tilde{V},$ where $V$ is the fundamental domain, as in \eqref{eq:funddomain}, and \end{lemma} \begin{proof}[\ifflag Proof \else Proof of Lemma \ref{lem:normbound}\fi] We begin with a technical calculation which will help control the size of the net.
+Observe that \eqref{eq:p-bound} implies